A Self-Supervised Framework for Space Object Behaviour Characterisation: Results Discussion

 \subsection{Analysis of pre-training early-flagged Space Objects}

 To understand the nature of these highest/lowest reconstruction error curves, we manually inspected them (as shown in Figure \ref{fig:ati:pre_flagged_anomalies}).
-The ten highest reconstruction error curves were all highly periodic (Figure \ref{fig:ati:pre_flagged_anomalies} A-J), with frequent large changes in maxima and minima.
+The ten highest reconstruction error curves were all periodic (Figure \ref{fig:ati:pre_flagged_anomalies} A-J), with frequent changes in magnitude.
 In contrast, the lowest error curves were substantially more linear (Figure \ref{fig:ati:pre_flagged_anomalies} K-T).
-Whilst most were monotonic, panels K, P, T showed small deviations from this pattern.
+Whilst most were monotonic, several curves (e.g., R, T) showed small deviations from this pattern.

 Highly periodic curves typically represent rapid tumbling behaviour of the space object as highlighted by \cite{qashoa_classification_2023}.
 Conversely, linear curves indicate objects with smaller attitude changes or highly regular morphology.
 This analysis supports our presumption that tumbling behaviours in the highest reconstruction errors likely represent atypical SO behaviour.
 Thus, frequent appearances in training data help the model flag what constitutes unusual behaviour for particular objects.